fatih/sicp/notes.md

 * It's awesome we can create predicates our self.
 An example from the book:

 		(define (>= x y) (or (> x y) (= x y)))

+* Most of the black-box examples are already well known for me
+* We can encapsulate definitions under a definition.
+This is called `block structure`.
+We can also omit variable passing to the internal definitions, by just not to pass and change the formal parameters of the internal definitions.
+  So if the procedure has a variable `x` and there are internal (privates) definitions in the block structure requring it, we just remove them. `x` will be then a `free variable` for the internal definitions, but a `bound variable` for the procedure itself.
+This is called `lexical scoping`.
+Basically in `Go` terms, we create a function and several anonymous functions, which all capture the argument for the inital function.
+An example for `block structure` and `lexical scoping` from the book is:

+		(define (sqrt x)
+		  (define (good-enough? guess)
+			(< (abs (- (square guess) x)) 0.001))
+		  (define (improve guess)
+			(average guess (/ x guess)))
+		  (define (sqrt-iter guess)
+			(if (good-enough? guess)
+			  guess
+			  (sqrt-iter (improve guess))))
+		  (sqrt-iter 1.0))